-The final landform was created through the replacement overburden of within the completed open cut.
+The final landform was created through the replacement of overburden within completed open cut.
 The landform incorporated the revegetated spoil dumps of the Cullen Main West open cut and recreated the natural slope of the land prior to mining related disturbance.
-The final slopes vary from approximately $6^{\circ}$ at the southern end of the final landform to approximately 14° at the No slopes exceed 18° northern end. (approximately 1V:3H).
+The final slopes vary from approximately 6° at the southern end of the final landform to approximately 14° at the No slopes exceed 18° northern end. (approximately 1V:3H).
 Natural drainage lines that currently traverse the abandoned Cullen Main West open cut were reinstated and the entire site revegetated with native woodland species endemic to the local area.
 Stream 3 was reinstated in the previous reporting period.